 Most definitely a YES: Not only is it more nutritionally dense than rice (even wholegrain rice), it also is MUCH higher in protein and nutrition in general.
 In fact, it is better for you nutritionally than any other grain that you may wish to swap it with, and you can eat it everyday in place of any of your usual carbohydrates of rice, pasta, couscous, bulgar wheat, and white potatoes.
 It is super versatile, has a neutral flavour, and easily soaks up the flavours of other foods, making it perfect to add to soups, casseroles, salads, or pretty much anything you fancy.

-I eat it in the morning in one of my favorite quinoa breakfast recipes and it really helps give me a boost of brain powder and energy for the day, just like the Incas.
+I eat it in the morning in one of my favorite quinoa breakfast bowls and it really helps give me a boost of brain powder and energy for the day, just like the Incas.

-The most common types of quinoa come in the white, red, or black variety.
+The most common types of quinoa come in the white, red or black variety.
 The white tends to go well as a replacement for rice as it more readily absorbs flavours, but the others hold their texture and shape well and are better in cold salads or dishes where you need some texture and bite.
 It’s also a good idea to mix them together so you get the whole range of nutrients and textures, and some are already packaged like this and are known as tri coloured quinoa.

 QUINOA NUTRITIONAL PROFILE